 To determine the direction of the rotation, the right-hand rule applies.
 The thumb is aligned with the rotation axis, and the other fingers represent the direction of rotation.
 The direction of rotation can be inverted by prescribing a negative rotational velocity.
 Taking Figure 1 as a reference we have the following directions of rotation:

 The rotational velocity \(\omega\) is given in \(rad/s\) or \(º/s\), as seen in Figure 2.
-It can be constant or time-dependent (or frequency-dependent, in case of harmonic analysis).
-The rotational velocity can be defined as a fixed value or with a table input.
+It can be constant or time-dependent (or frequency-dependent, in the case of harmonic analysis).
+Furthermore, the rotational velocity is supported in parametric experiments.
+To learn more about this option, make sure to check this article.

 Find below sample projects that use centrifugal force in the setup: